Goat Girl

 Goat Girl is an English post-punk band from South London.
 Their initial lineup consisted of lead vocalist and guitarist Clottie Cream (Lottie Pendlebury), guitarist and occasional lead vocalist L.E.D.
 (Ellie Rose Davies), bassist Naima Jelly (Naima Bock) and drummer Rosy Bones (Rosy Jones).
 UK music magazine DIY describe them as being "imbued with an innate ability to voice the socio-political concerns of their peers with wit and style".
-In 2019, bassist Holly Hole joined the band, replacing Naima Jelly.
+In 2019, bassist Holly Hole (Holly Mullineaux) joined the band, replacing Naima Jelly.

 Formation and signing to Rough Trade

 The band played early gigs in The Windmill, Brixton and named themselves after comedian Bill Hicks' character 'Goat Boy'.
 They signed a deal with Rough Trade Records on 24 July 2016, and put out a couple of singles prior to the release of their debut album two years later.
 During this time, they also supported The Fall in their final London show before Mark E. Smith's death, at the 100 Club on 27 July 2017.